 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All students, regardless of their ability or needs, have full access to the curriculum.
 Topic 'question-based' learning and a focus on creativity, enquiry and investigation appeal to and stimulate the children's interest.
-Parents receive information about the curriculum in termly curriculum leaflets.
+Parents receive information about the curriculum in half termly curriculum leaflets which are e-mailed to them and displayed on the school website.
 These include guidance to aid parents to support their children's learning at home.
 Diverse teaching strategies and carefully targeted support and interventions make the curriculum accessible and meaningful for children experiencing any difficulties.
 The curriculum might be differentiated for individuals or small groups through task, equipment or level of support.
 Some children require a higher level of support and might need an adapted, personalised curriculum.
 Individual Education Plans and Education Health Care Plans detail specific curriculum provision made to meet children's individual needs and are regularly reviewed and updated.